-Jo Kek-Pamenter - a Senior Research Assistant and designer at Griffith University, acquired a hearing impairment from an adverse reaction to a vaccination Image credit: JUSJO Creative
+Jo Kek-Pamenter - Graphic Designer with Inclusive Futures: Reimagining Disability, acquired a hearing impairment at 16.

+Image credit: JUSJO Creative

-- Speak clearly (there is no need to speak slowly or loudly). - Face the person, talk directly to them. - If you believe you have not been understood, rephrase the question (don't simply repeat it). - Encourage the interviewee to let you know if your communication is unclear. - Have pen and paper or pre-written questions available.
+- Speak clearly (there is no need to speak slowly or loudly). - · Face the person, talk directly to them. - If you believe you have not been heard, repeat the question, do not rephase it. - Encourage the interviewee to let you know if your communication is unclear. - Have pen and paper or pre-written questions available.
 Some people may not be able to lip-read well, or there may be too many distractions. - There is also a variety of software available to assist with speech to text e.g. Dragon by Nuance or Google Docs Voice Typing.
-Each interviewee will have their personal preference so ask in advance which programme they prefer to use.
+Each interviewee will have their personal preference, so ask in advance which programme they prefer to use.
+Alternatively, use live captioning.